Ociidii-Works/theme-dark-eight/README.md

 # Installation

-Launch Sublime Text then choose the menu bar options PREFERENCES then BROWSE PACKAGES.
+### Package Control:

+1. Add this repository to the sublime text package manager (PREFERENCES -> PACKAGE CONTROL -> Package control: Add repository)

+2. Paste this repository's URL in the text field that appears

+3. Install the package
+(PREFERENCES -> PACKAGE CONTROL -> Package Control: Install package)

+4. Select "Dark Eight"

+### Manual installation

-Clone this repo into Packages/ThemeDarkEight
+1. Clone this repo into Packages/Theme - Dark Eight

+## Configuration

-Then, just add this line to your user settings file PREFERENCES -> SETTINGS - USER:
+Depending on which version of the theme you want, configure Sublime Text to use it by adding this line to your user settings file (PREFERENCES -> SETTINGS - USER):

+Dark version:

+    "theme": "Dark Eight.sublime-theme",

+Light version (re-make of Eight, since the source is mainly lost):

-    "theme": "Eight.sublime-theme",
+	"theme": "Light Eight.sublime-theme",

 ## License